Bugatti Type 51

 The Bugatti Type 51 series succeeded the famous Type 35 as Bugatti's premier racing car for the 1930s.
 The main distinction is that it uses a twin cam engine.
 Unlike the dominant Type 35s of the prior decade, the Type 51 (and later Type 53, Type 54, and Type 59) were unable to compete with the government-supported German and Italian offerings.

 Type 51

 The first Type 51 went into production in 1931 with Ettore Bugatti's son Jean Bugatti taking more responsibility.
-Its engine was a 160 hp (119 kW) twin overhead cam evolution of the supercharged 2.3 L (2262 cc/138 in³) single overhead cam straight-8 found in the Type 35B.
+Its engine was a 160 hp (119 kW) twin overhead cam evolution of the supercharged 2.3 L (2262 cc/138 in3, 60 x 100 mm) single overhead cam straight-8 found in the Type 35B.
 Inspiration for this new design thinking came from two Miller racing cars that Jean Bugatti was testing for power output.
 The Bugatti Type 51 is sometimes referred to as "the Millerhead".

 A victory in the 1931 French Grand Prix was a good start for the type, and it notably won the 1933 Monaco Grand Prix with Achille Varzi beating Tazio Nuvolari in a Homeric struggle against the new challenge of the Alfa Romeo 8C.